ZingHng/r2auto_nav_CDE2310/README.md

 See [software_readme](software_readme.md)

 ## Testing documentation
+- [amg_read_test] and [sensor_test] are used for checking output from the sensor
+- [amg_listener_test] and [amg_publisher_test] are used for checking publishing of sensor data from RPi to remote PC via ROS2
+- [r2z1.py] can be run on the remote PC to view debug messages during full operation of the system as described in the end user documentation

 ## End user documentation
 This repository can be downloaded as normal and built as a ROS2 workspace.
 Refer to [ROS2 Humble documentation](https://docs.ros.org/en/humble/Tutorials/Beginner-Client-Libraries/Creating-A-Workspace/Creating-A-Workspace.html) for more information.